Edge-class cruise ship

 Celebrity Apex was scheduled to begin operations in April 2020, but entry into service was delayed until June 2021 due to the COVID-19 pandemic.
 Celebrity Ascent welcomed its first guests in November 2023.
-A fifth ship, Celebrity Xcel debuted in November 2025 and a sixth, Celebrity Xcite, ship will enter service in 2028.
+A fifth ship, Celebrity Xcel debuted in November 2025 and a sixth ship, Celebrity Xcite, will enter service in 2028.

 Both Celebrity Edge and Celebrity Apex were built with a gross tonnage (GT) of 130,818.
 Subsequent new builds have a hull extended by 20 m, bringing the length of the ship to 327 m, and an increased gross tonnage to 140,600 GT.
 Ships in this class are reported to cost US$1 billion each.

 History

 Orders

 On 4 December 2014, Royal Caribbean Cruises Ltd. announced that it had signed a letter of intent with STX France for two new ships that would compose a new class of vessels for the Celebrity Cruises fleet.
 In June 2015, the letter was converted into a formal order for the first two ships.

 On 25 May 2016, Royal Caribbean Cruises Ltd. announced that it had signed a memorandum of understanding with STX France for two additional ships for the Edge class.
 These two vessels comprise the third and fourth in the class, originally scheduled for delivery in fall 2021 and 2022, respectively.

 On 11 April 2019, Royal Caribbean Cruises Ltd. ordered a fifth Edge-class ship with Chantiers de l'Atlantique, with delivery scheduled for fall 2024, since revised to 2025.

 On 21 January 2025, Royal Caribbean Cruises Ltd. added a sixth Edge-class ship order, having previously announced that the fifth would be the last.
 This additional ship is due for delivery in 2028.